 Commenting on satellite communications, Ewerbring confirmed that Ericsson is actively evaluating its approach to supporting operators as they explore satellite integration.
 “We’re assessing how best to support customer demand for satellite interaction.
 While the foundation remains a robust terrestrial network, satellite connectivity will be an important complement—especially in areas where terrestrial coverage is limited,” he explained.

-He emphasized that satellite services could play a key role in bridging connectivity gaps, particularly in remote or underserved regions.
-However, how operators position themselves will depend on evolving market dynamics and offerings from satellite providers.
+He emphasized that satellite services can play an important role in reducing connectivity gaps, especially in remote or undertaking areas.
+However, how the condition of operators will develop the dynamics of the market itself and depend on the offerings from satellite providers.

-“As the market matures and commercial models become clearer, we’ll likely see operators make more definitive moves in this direction,” Ewerbring concluded.
+“As the market matures and commercial models become clear, we probably make operators more definitive moves in this direction,” Evrabhing concluded.